aeschi/ignite/tasks/anna.md

 - I did a first edit of the interview with Aluel.
 Denise took over editing them in the end
 - I suggested putting up the audio file underneath a written question on the website to structure it and have shorter audio files as a result

+### LEARNINGS
+Conducting the interviews was very interesting and educating for me.

 ## INSTALLATION
+- I was team captain together with Rita
 - We all added moods for the installation setup
 - Rita and I brainstormed a lot about setup, projection, user experience
 - I looked up the studio layout and size, as well as communicating with Sehsüchte (GeKo)